MauroCL75/walletDemo/README.md

 The wallet is a way to store encrypted login and password information.
 The wallet is generated and distributed by the DBA.
 On the client side you must configure
 * An sqlnet.ora file that tells where the wallet lives.
 * A tnsname.ora file that tells the ip and service name of the database.
-The test database in this example is called TESTWALLET.
+The test database in this example is called WDEMO2_TESTING.
 * A copy of the wallet directory that stores the credentials.

 # Pre requirements